felixchenfy/Monocular-Visual-Odometry/README.md

 [1.
 VO video, with optimization on single frame]( https://github.com/felixchenfy/Monocular-Visual-Odometry-Data/blob/master/result/vo_with_opti.mp4)
 [2.
 VO video, no optimization](https://github.com/felixchenfy/Monocular-Visual-Odometry-Data/blob/master/result/vo_no_opti.mp4)
-With optimization on single frame, the result is slightly better, as you can see that the shape of the estimated trajectory is closer to the truth trajectory.
+With bundle adjustment (only on camera pose, and single frame), the result improves, as you can see that the shape of the estimated trajectory is very closer to the truth trajectory.

-(You may mentally scale the two camera trajectories to compare the shape.)
+TODO: Debug BA, why I failed to optimize map points at the same time.

 # 6. Reference